2Hotdog/Clicker-Game/README.md

 # Clicker-Game
-This is a clicker game
+This is a clicker game try to get as much as you can